DestroyedClone/RiskyClassicItems/THUNDERSTORE RELEASE/README.md

 ### Changelog

 - `0.2.0`
+	- General
+		- Major visual overhaul for everything.
+	- Items
 		- Bitter Root
 			- Increased HP from 7% to 8% to match RoR1.
 		- The Toxin
 			- Increased tickrate from 4-8 -> 8-12
 			- Doubled radius, and added a minimum search radius to the contact check.
 		- Tough Times
 			- Increased armor from 14 (+7) -> 14 (+14)
+		- Prison Shackles
+			- Disabled proc sound.

 - `0.1.0`
 	- Release